Home Health How to Read a Drug Label

 The Highlights of Prescribing Information for Coumadin, the brand name of warfarin, provides health care practitioners with a half-page summary of the most commonly referred to safety information.

 2. Black Box Warning.
+Not all drugs carry a Black Box warning.
+These are the most serious warnings the FDA requires.
+They are added to a label if the drug may cause severe adverse effects or present serious risks.
 If there is a black box warning for the drug, it will be at the top of the page.
-The boxed warning provides the most important safety information about the drug.
-In the case of Coumadin, it warns about the risk of major or fatal bleeding.
+This warning provides the most important safety information about the drug.
+In the case of Coumadin, it warns about the risks of major or fatal bleeding.

 6. Dosage Forms and Strengths.
 All of the different doses available from the manufacturer are listed here.
 Providers can recommend any dose and may increase or decrease the dose over time.
-Coumadin starts at 1 mg and goes up to 10 mg in its pill form, and the drug for injection comes in a vial containing 5 mg of powder.
+Coumadin starts at 1 mg and goes up to 10 mg in its pill form, while the drug for injection comes in a vial containing 5 mg of powder.
 Check the label on your prescription package from the pharmacy for the dose that your provider has prescribed for you.

 9. Adverse Reactions.
-Look here for the most common side effects suffered by people taking the drug.
+Look here for the most common side effects experienced by people taking the drug.
 Coumadin’s most common reactions are fatal and nonfatal bleeding.
 This section also provides contact information to report side effects to the manufacturer and the FDA.

 10. Drug Interactions.
-Drugs listed in this section may interact with the medication, increasing or decreasing its effectiveness or causing more side effects.
+Drugs listed in this section may interact with the medication, increasing or decreasing its effectiveness or causing side effects.

 Full Prescribing Information